Leading Literacy: Te Whakahaere i te Reo Matatini

 i te Reo Matatini

-Effective literacy learning requires schools to implement coherent and strategic approaches and pedagogies across oral language, reading and writing to ensure effective progress across these three foundational areas occurs.
+Effective literacy learning requires schools to implement coherent and strategic approaches across oral language, reading and writing.

 What do we do?